 The key to successful wraparound is a team of family and community members guided by an experienced care manager who works to formulate the ideal array of local services & activities to benefit a child's growth and foster future success.

-Bergen's Promise offers unique, community-based wraparound services to families who have children with emotional, behavioral, developmental, mental health, and substance abuse needs.
+Since 2002, Bergen's Promise has been offering unique, community-based wraparound services to families who have children with emotional, behavioral, developmental, mental health, and substance abuse needs.

 Each Child and Family team is comprised of people genuinely care about your child’s success.
 Loving relatives, close friends, teachers, clergy, care providers, and sometimes even the local soccer coach, all help to formulate the right mix of structure, guidance and support to help foster progress and future success.
 Who would YOU include on your Child and Family Team?Families Share Their Experiences